Self-supervision through Random Segments with Autoregressive Coding (RandSAC): Random Segment with Autoregressive Coding

 In this section, we introduce a concept of {\em segments}, which we define as groups (or clusters) of tokens.
 Effectively each segment forms an equivalency class within our serialized order, where tokens are encoded and decoded in parallel.
 Across segments, however, predictions are still strictly sequential.
 The motivation for introducing segments is two-fold.
-First, it allows us to reduce the overall autoregressive prediction steps.
+First, it allows us to reduce the overall number of autoregressive prediction steps.
 Second, it allows our autoregressive strategy to effectively leverage aspects of parallel, BERT-style, prediction locally.
 The autoregressive prediction steps can also be changed without introducing parallel prediction, simply by changing the patch size $P$.
-We show in Table~\ref{tab:patch_size} that a different patch size $P$ does not lead to improved representation for a segment-free {\tt patch-random} prediction task.
-In the following section, we experiment with two spatially coherent segment strategies (square and blob) and then look at the importance of this spatial coherence.
+This is ineffective, however, as we show in Supplemental Section~\ref{sec:SupPatchSize}.
+In what follows, we experiment with two spatially coherent segment strategies (square and blob) and then look at the importance of this spatial coherence in segment formation.